jamil-al-kousa/robot1/README.md

 The only step left is to connect your PC with the robot and you can push fn + F5 button to run the code.

+comments#
-Here are some useful inforamtion about the robot
-# the robot can turn max 600 from pickup postion
-# the max value that is good for using the arm is 400
-# claw motor open and close fully if it is -80 degree
+Here are some useful inforamtion about the robot the robot can turn max 600 from pickup postion the max value that is good for using the arm is 400 claw motor open and close fully if it is -80 degree
-# If turning motor angle is plus the motor turn to left
-# if arm angle is minus it goes up
+If turning motor angle is plus the motor turn to left if arm angle is minus it goes up